ljaderman/SAMLog/README.md

    [[SAMLog sharedInstance] logEvent:@"dataLog" event:@"EVENT_COINS_TRADED" detailDict:d];
 ```

-You can control where and how data is streamed to firebase.
+You can control where and how data is streamed to.
 The "where" is determined by SAMLog_StreamType, as follows:
 * SAMStreamTypeUser  - data is written to: /users/{userid}/SAMLog/{stream}/...
 * SAMStreamTypeSystemAuth - data is written to: /sys/SAMLog/auth/{stream}/...
 * SAMStreamTypeSystemNonAuth - data is written to: /sys/SAMLog/nonauth/{stream}/...

+* SAMServerStreamTypeWebsocket - data is sent to a websocket
+For websocket streams, bi-directional messaging is supported and SAMLog will pass stream messages on to any registered listeners.

 ## Installation